Queen's Edinburgh Light Infantry Militia: Uniforms and insignia

 From its formation in 1798 the regiment wore red uniforms with yellow facings, giving rise to its nickname 'The Duke's Canaries'.
 When it became The Queen's in 1855 the facings were changed to the blue appropriate to a Royal regiment.
+The Regimental Colour of 1803 is yellow, with Edinburgh Castle embroidered in the centre.

 The officers' oval shoulderbelt plates ca 1800 carried the star of the Order of the Thistle surmounted by a crown.
 Round the top of the plate was the title 'Edinburgh' and at the bottom 'Militia'.
 The officers' waistbelt plates 1855–81 carried the star of the Thistle in silver with a green enamel backing to the centre and the regimental title on the circle.
 The officers' Coatee button 1820–30 carried the crowned Thistle star with the title 'Edinburgh' below.
 The regiment adopted the light infantry bugle-horn as a badge after 1855, but when it became a battalion of the Royal Scots it adopted that regiment's insignia based on the Order of the Thistle and its uniform, including the doublet and tartan trews.

 New drums were issued to the regiment while it was stationed at Derry in 1813–15.
 When it returned to Scotland the colonel ordered that they should be painted, including the Coat of arms of Derry among other insignia.